devamanikantasala/Internship-All-Resources/README.md

     - <B>📁 Institute Reports: </B> Similar to above directory this directory holds the reference reports that needed to submit to institute.

 #### Thank You!
 I really appreciate 😄, Your walkthrough and dedication for reading this.
-In case if you find any errors or corrections feel free to [💬DM me!](https://instagram.com/devamanikanta_sala).
+In case if you find any errors or corrections feel free to [💬DM Me!](https://instagram.com/devamanikanta_sala) or [📧Mail Me!](devamanikantasala@outlook.com).
 If it is good then please give it star and pin it in your account.